Beat Dis

-"Beat Dis" is a song by British act Bomb the Bass, a studio production 'group' formed by producer Tim Simenon originally as the Rhythm King All Stars, with producer Pascal Gabriel and Adele Nozedar from Indians in Moscow involved too.
+"Beat Dis" is a song by British musical act Bomb the Bass, a studio production group formed by producer Tim Simenon originally as the Rhythm King All Stars, with producer Pascal Gabriel and Adele Nozedar from Indians in Moscow involved too.

 From Bomb the Bass' first album Into the Dragon, the track largely consists of samples, like other hits of the time such as "Pump Up the Volume" by M/A/R/R/S and "Theme from S'Express" by S'Express.
 The centre label on the record features a smiley lifted from Watchmen.
 This usage was the origin of the use of the smiley as a symbol for acid house.

-"Beat Dis" debuted at number five on the UK Singles Chart on 20 February 1988 and peaked at number two a week later.
+"Beat Dis" was first released on Simenon's own Mister-Ron label in 1987.
+It debuted at number five on the UK Singles Chart on 20 February 1988, and peaked at number two a week later.
 It was also a hit in Europe, reaching the top 10 in at least five countries, and in New Zealand, where it peaked at number five.
 It reached number one on the US Billboard Hot Dance Club Play chart for one week and is Bomb the Bass' only chart hit in the US.

+Release

+"Beat Dis" was pressed on vinyl in the United States and released back into the United Kingdom as an import release.